tooky/retro-tools/README.md

 - [ ]: Add the edit command
 - [ ]: Support multiple teams having retros in the same folder
 - [ ]: Support custom templates
+- [ ]: Support multiple teams with team templates
+- [ ]: Use mobbers list to find the who?